TheOdinProject/curriculum/react/react-ecosystem/type-checking-with-proptypes.md

 <div class="lesson-content__panel" markdown="1">

 1. Read through the [PropTypes documentation](https://reactjs.org/docs/typechecking-with-proptypes.html).
 It shows all of the types you can specify and some other useful things that can be done with it!
-2. Read [this article](https://blog.logrocket.com/validate-react-props-proptypes/) for a more in-depth look into the benefits and use cases of PropTypes.
+2. You can even set up custom validators in PropTypes.
+Read [this article on using PropTypes on LogRocket](https://blog.logrocket.com/validate-react-props-proptypes/) for a more in-depth look into the benefits and use cases of PropTypes.
-3. [This](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application) StackOverflow thread goes into the differences of TypeScript and PropTypes.
-Give it a read!
+3. [This StackOverflow thread goes into the differences of TypeScript and PropTypes. ](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application)Give it a read!

 </div>